 Certificate IV in Alcohol and Other Drugs

-As part of the Certificate IV in Alcohol and Other Drugs program, you will undertake professional experience work placement in a community and health service setting.
-The following information outlines examples of the fundamental tasks you will be expected to carry out during on-campus learning activities and professional experience work placement.
+As part of the Certificate IV in Alcohol and Other Drugs program.
+The following information outlines examples of the fundamental tasks you will be expected to carry out during on-campus learning activities and in this profession.

 These examples are provided for your information only and are not entry requirements.